 Cushing’s syndrome is a condition which involves the body being exposed to excessive amounts of cortisol.
 Although this can be caused directly by the adrenals releasing too much cortisol, it can also be caused by an excess of ACTH released by the pituitary gland, which in turn will lead to excess cortisol.
 In fact, the latter problem is more common, as many people with Cushing’s syndrome have a pituitary adenoma that is responsible for the excess amount of ACTH, which is referred to as Cushing’s disease.
 An adenoma is a benign tumor, and sometimes it can be difficult to diagnose.
 Cushing’s syndrome can also be caused by taking an excess amount of prescription corticosteroids.

-Although some of the symptoms of Cushing’s syndrome are similar to those with high cortisol, this is an extreme condition, and the severity of the symptoms are usually more severe.
+Although some of the symptoms of Cushing’s syndrome are similar to those with high cortisol, this is an extreme condition, and the symptoms are usually more severe.
 Here are some of the symptoms associated with this condition (8):

 - Weight gain